Prabhsharan139/Olympic_winners/README.md

 # Olympic_winners

 2018csc1045

-Analysis of Summer Olympics medal winners by country from 1896 to 2012.
+Analysis of Summer and Winter Olympics medal winners by country from 1896 to 2012.

 The url for the base datasets is :